-Nevada Natural Heritage Program and the Sagebrush Ecosystem Technical Team.
-2014.
-Nevada Habitat Quantification Tool Scientific Methods Document v0.981.0.
-Prepared by Environmental Incentives, LLC and EcoMetrix Solutions Group, LLC.
+State of Nevada.
+Department of Conservation and Natural Resources.
+Sagebrush Ecosystem Program.
+2017.
+Nevada Habitat Quantification Tool Scientific Methods Document v1.3.
+Prepared by Environmental Incentives, LLC and EcoMetrix Solutions Group, LLC, South Lake Tahoe, CA.

 CREDIT SYSTEM DOCUMENTS

 The Nevada Conservation Credit System is described in multiple documents intended for different audiences.
 This is the Scientific Methods document.
 This document defines the attributes assessed to measure habitat function for greater sage-grouse and documents the rationale for the attributes selected.
 This document is intended for the Administrator and science contributors.
 If this does not describe you, please use the diagram below to identify the document most relevant to your needs.